petrdoubek/waterbag-control/README.md

 ## Server Installation

 To monitor and control the Arduino (via configuration changes), run the server part somewhere where your sensor can connect.
-I am using Heroku, the free plan is sufficient (1000hrs per month and 5MB Jaws MySQL database).
+I am using [Heroku](https://www.heroku.com/), the free plan is sufficient (1000hrs per month and 5MB [JawsDB MySQL database](https://elements.heroku.com/addons/jawsdb) as add-on).

 1. Define database access variables: